unocps/unocps.github.io/_pages/about.md

 News
 =====
 I am a guest editor for Journal of a special issue of Electronics (ISSN 2079-9292).
 This special issue belongs to the section "Systems & Control Engineering".
 Please consider submitting your work to our [Special Issue on Recent Advances in Industrial Robots](https://www.mdpi.com/journal/electronics/special_issues/robot_industrial).
-Submission Deadline: October 31, 2022.
+Submission Deadline: April 30, 2023.

 I am a guest editor for Journal of Computer and Communications (JCC) Submssion: Please consider submitting your work to our [Special Issue on Artificial Intelligence and Cyber-Physical Systems](https://www.scirp.org/journal/htmlofspecialissue.aspx?id=7314&journalid=2431).
 Submission Deadline: March 15, 2021.